-A report from Salford CVS stated that people from a Black, minority or ethnic background make up just 15% of the overall population in Salford.
+A report from Salford CVS stated that those from a Black, minority or ethnic (BAME) background, make up 15 percent of the overall population in Salford.

 She said: “It wasn’t a long time planning and I’m so proud of myself and my team for getting this done in only two months.”

-Beatrice Samuels, a member of Women with Wings, held a stall selling some hand-made African accessories.
+Beatrice Samuels, a member of Women with Wings, held a stall selling hand-made African accessories.

 She said: “I think this event will showcase different businesses and most importantly that we can come together.